Russia plans to deploy fighter jets, base in Belarus

 Shoigu’s remarks coincided with a meeting in Brussels at which Foreign Minister Sergei Lavrov told NATO that Moscow still wants guarantees the system would not be used against Russia, despite a recent decision to scale it back.

-Ruslan Pukhov, director of the Moscow defence think-tank CAST, said the deployment of fighters in Belarus would do little to increase security and would be seen by Russia’s Western neighbours “as a display of hostility”.
+Ruslan Pukhov, director of the Moscow defense think-tank CAST, said the deployment of fighters in Belarus would do little to increase security and would be seen by Russia’s Western neighbors “as a display of hostility”.

 Russian President Vladimir Putin has been seeking to strengthen Moscow’s military and economic ties with other former Soviet republics since he came to power in 2000.

-Russia has an air base in Kyrgyzstan, in Central Asia, and is the most powerful nation in a security alliance of ex-Soviet states, the Collective Security Treaty Organisation (CSTO).
+Russia has an air base in Kyrgyzstan, in Central Asia, and is the most powerful nation in a security alliance of ex-Soviet states, the Collective Security Treaty Organization (CSTO).

-Russia uses a Soviet-era early-warning radar station in Belarus and has supplied it with weapons including air defence missile batteries.
+Russia uses a Soviet-era early-warning radar station in Belarus and has supplied it with weapons including air defense missile batteries.

 Lukashenko told Shoigu that the West “should understand that if they look at us will ill intentions, we will react”, according to Belarusian state news agency Belta.